palak-b19/Pacman/README.md

 - **Score Tracking:**
   Keep track of your score as you collect points and navigate the maze.

-## Screenshots

-[Include screenshots of the gameplay to showcase the visual elements and dynamics of the game.]

 ## Dependencies

 - **Java Swing Library:**